Multiple Sclerosis Care

 Support to stay well

 Treatment for MS aims to slow the progression of the disease and control symptoms.
 In addition to prescription medications, certain therapies and lifestyle changes can improve the condition.
-Bluebird Care Epsom & Kingston can provide experienced staff to help you maintain your quality of life while remaining in your own home.
+Bluebird Care Stafford can provide experienced staff to help you maintain your quality of life while remaining in your own home.
 We create a specialised homecare plan with you.
+This might include:

 Find out more about MS and the support available from the MS Society

 - Reminding or helping you to take your medicines to manage your symptoms

 - Support with bathing and/or dressing to keep you looking your best

 - Catheter care and continence management to maintain your dignity and comfort

 - Help to establish a regular exercise routine to improve mood and mobility and to strengthen muscles